OwenMcAllister/EsotericXclalibur/README.md

         :: <label_name> ::

-    The label_name is any non-empty sequence of tokens drawn from {x, tech, techx}.
+    The label_name is any non-empty sequence of 'techx' tokens.
-    The tokens between the two '::' markers are taken *verbatim* as the label name.
+    The tokens between the two '::' markers are taken *verbatim* as the label name.Whitespace is ignored.

     Example:

         :: techx techx ::

-    defines a label with the name "techx techx".
+    defines a label with the name "techxtechx".

 - 'via ad excellentiam' halts execution.